 Dynamite comes in small parcels.

-Buy a cheap tent, and you may find the zippers are the first things to go, rendering the rest of your investment worthless.
-Argh.
+Buy a cheap tent and the zippers are often the first thing to fail, which makes the rest of your investment worthless.

 Packability